annahedstroem/eval-project/README.md

 # QGE - Quality gap estimator

-This project allows for the replication of the experiments in the paper "Insight in the Opposites: Efficient Estimates of Explanation Quality".
+This project allows for the replication of the experiments in the paper "Evaluate with the Inverse: \\ Efficient Approximation of Latent Explanation Quality Distribution".

+Please note that this is only the code for the experiments.
+The link to the final implementation of QGE will be available after the double-blind peer-review process.

 ## Instructions to replicate the experiments